 The question whether object relative clauses are easier than subject relative clauses in Chinese can be also be phrased in terms of evaluating the model on its ability to make predictions about future or unseen observations, in comparison with, for example, a null model (or another model).
-However, it may not be the most suitable way to compare nested linear mixed models when the effects being investigated are small (Wang and Gelman, 2014; Gelman et al., 2014b).
+However, it may not be the most suitable way to compare nested linear mixed models when the effects being investigated are small (Gelman, Hwang, & Vehtari, 2014; Wang & Gelman, 2014).

-This approach to model selection is based on finding the most "useful model" for characterizing future data, and not necessarily the true model: the true model is not guaranteed to produce the best predictions, and a false model is not guaranteed to produce poor predictions (Wang and Gelman, 2014).
+This approach to model selection is based on finding the most "useful model" for characterizing future data, and not necessarily the true model: the true model is not guaranteed to produce the best predictions, and a false model is not guaranteed to produce poor predictions (Wang & Gelman, 2014).
 The ideal measure of a model's fit would be its (out-of-sample) predictive performance for new observations that are produced by the same data-generating process.
-When the future observations are not available the predictive performance can be estimated by calculating the expected predictive performance (Gelman et al., 2014b; Vehtari and Ojanen, 2012).
+When the future observations are not available the predictive performance can be estimated by calculating the expected predictive performance (Gelman, Hwang, & Vehtari, 2014; Vehtari & Ojanen, 2012).

-The cross-validation techniques that we review below are based on comparing the expected predictive performance of a model with its actual performance (but see Vehtari and Ojanen (2012) and Piironen and Vehtari (2015) for a more complete review).
-We will focus on Bayesian leave-one-out cross-validation (LOO-CV; Geisser and Eddy (1979)) and three approximations: (a) k-foldcross-validation (k-fold-CV; Vehtari and Ojanen, 2012), (b) Pareto smoothed importance sampling (PSIS-LOO; Vehtari and Gelman, 2015), and (c) the widely applicable information criterion (or Watanabe-Akaike information criterion: WAIC; Watanabe (2009, 2010)).
-The latter two are implemented in the R package loo (Vehtari et al., 2015b), but they should be used with care, since they are affected by highly influential observations.
-When highly influential observations are present, k-fold-CV is recommended (the code for implementing k-fold-CV in Stan is available in Vehtari et al., 2015a).
+The cross-validation techniques that we review below are based on comparing the expected predictive performance of a model with its actual performance (but see Vehtari & Ojanen, 2012 and Piironen & Vehtari, 2015 for a more complete review).
+We will focus on Bayesian leave-one-out cross-validation (LOO-CV; Geisser & Eddy, 1979) and three approximations: (a) k-fold-cross-validation (k-fold-CV; Vehtari & Ojanen, 2012), (b) Pareto smoothed importance sampling (PSIS-LOO; Vehtari & Gelman, 2015), and (c) the widely applicable information criterion (or Watanabe-Akaike information criterion: WAIC; Watanabe, 2009, 2010).
+The latter two are implemented in the R package loo (Vehtari, Gelman, & Gabry, 2015b), but they should be used with care, since they are affected by highly influential observations.
+When highly influential observations are present, k-fold-CV is recommended (the code for implementing k-fold-CV in Stan is available in Vehtari, Gelman, & Gabry, 2015a).

 The basic idea of cross-validation is to split the data such that each subset is used as a validation set, while the the remaining sets (the training set) are used for estimating the parameters.
 LOO-CV method depicts the case when the training set only excludes one observation.
 The main advantage of this methods is its robustness, since the training set is as similar as possible to the real data, while the same observations are never used simultaneously for training and evaluating the predictions.
-A major disadvantage is the computational burden (Vehtari and Ojanen, 2012), since we need to fit a model as many times as the number of observations.
+A major disadvantage is the computational burden (Vehtari & Ojanen, 2012), since we need to fit a model as many times as the number of observations.

-The k-fold-CV (Vehtari and Ojanen, 2012) can be used to reduce the computation time by reducing the number of models we need to fit.
+The k-fold-CV (Vehtari & Ojanen, 2012) can be used to reduce the computation time by reducing the number of models we need to fit.
 In the k-fold-CV approach, the data are split into k subsets (or folds), where k is generally around ten.
 Each subset is in turn used as the validation set, while the remaining data are used for parameter estimation.
-A further reduction in computation time can be achieved with PSIS-LOO (Vehtari and Gelman, 2015), which is faster compared to LOO-CV, and does not require fitting the model multiple times (Vehtari and Gelman, 2015; Vehtari et al., 2015a).
+A further reduction in computation time can be achieved with PSIS-LOO (Vehtari & Gelman, 2015), which is faster compared to LOO-CV, and does not require fitting the model multiple times (Vehtari & Gelman, 2015; Vehtari et al., 2015a).